-White and beige have been considered the industry standard for so long, it’s no surprise that many homeowners have grown tired of them.
+White and beige have been considered the industry standard for so long, that it’s no surprise that many homeowners have grown tired of them.
 There’s a reason why these two colors fit any room, any style, and design, and were used so excessively.
 Fortunately, there’s a new trend in town leaning towards grey.

 Many homeowners associate this color with depression, monotony, and other negative feelings, you’ll be surprised when you see how well it fits into any room and complements stylish living room furniture.
 It goes well with silver finishes and comes in different shades including smoke grey, light grey, and others.
 Read on to learn how grey furniture can complement your home.

 Shades of Grey

 There are two types of gray that stand out in terms of interior design: cool and warm.
 Cool grey colors are recognizable by their blue undertones, while warm grey (you guessed it) has yellow or brown undertones.

 Cool grey fits perfectly with natural stone, nickel, and pure white trim, while warm grey complements natural wood, brass, gold, and designs that favor bricks.